 1. Determine Your Power Requirements

-- For home use: Think about essentials like fridges, lights, internet modems, and air conditioning.
+- For home use: Think about essentials like fridges, lights, internet modems, air conditioning, and overall backup power requirements.

-- For business or industrial use: Include machinery, computer systems, tools, pumps, and any equipment essential to operations.
+- For business or industrial use: Include machinery, computer systems, tools, pumps, and any equipment essential to operations and uninterrupted power supply.

-Tip: Check the wattage of each item and add up the total.
-Then add a little buffer (around 20%) to ensure your generator can handle power surges or additional equipment.
+Tip: Check the wattage of each item and add up the total to determine the correct generator size.
+Then add a buffer (around 20%) to handle power surges, future expansion, and improved generator power performance.

 2. Decide Between Standby or Portable Generators